nmehlei/PaymentGateway/README.md

 This logic was moved to a separate project to abstract away all persistence concerns from the domain model.

 Three merchants are automatically included as Seed data.
 Concurrency is handled with the help of a timestamp value that is updated on every database change operation.
+Primary keys are GUID-based for both payments and merchants with sequential GUID generation for improved performance.

 ## Instrumentation, metrics and logging